How to activate CloudFlare?

 To activate CloudFlare for your web site using the cPanel plugin, follow these steps:

-- In the Software/Services section of the cPanel home screen, click CloudFlare.
+- In the right column of the control panel home screen, click ServerShield by CloudFlare.

 - On the Activate CloudFlare page under CloudFlare Status, click the gray cloud icon next to the root domain you want to enable.